StrivenWord/td_reviews/source/_posts/Innocence-Uninfected.md

 _4.4.1.
 Stealh_
 _4.4.2.
 Puzzle adventure game_

 *A Plague Tale*'s focus on immersion does not preclude its challenging gamer appeal.
 This is not a particularly casual game.
 In fact, it fully implements traditional hardcore gaming elements, even those simplistic as old-school arcade boss-fights. *A Plague Tale* has three such boss fights.
 The first two of these are at critical story junctures where new mechanics are introduced.
 The final is at the end of the game, where precise timing and careful resource management are critical.
+The National Academy for Video Game Trade Reviews recognized *A Plague Tale*'s technical implementation with nominations for camera direction and for three-dimensional control design.
 Despite the narrative nature of the experience, gaming mechanics in their simplest forms are still a core part of what *A Plague Tale* embodies and delivers.
 **¶**

 _4.4.2.1.
 NVGTR award for Original adventure_